adam-rumpf/Computational-Probability-and-Statistics/docs/24-Additional-Hypothesis-Tests.md

 2. Bootstrap hypothesis testing

-Repeat the analysis of the MLB data from the lesson but this time generate a bootstrap distribution of the $F$ statistic.
+Repeat the analysis of the MLB data from the reading but this time generate a bootstrap distribution of the $F$ statistic.

 3. Test of variance